 When reinforcement steel in Concrete corrodes, the process is similar to taking power from an ordinary battery.
 When steel corrodes in a battery, a metal dissolves, producing a small current between the positive and negative poles.

-For steel reinforcement corroding in the Concrete, one tiny area is the anode (positive pole), and another, much more extensive area is the cathode (negative pole).
+In steel reinforcement corroding in concrete, one tiny area is the anode (positive pole), and another, much more extensive area is the cathode (negative pole).

 The corrosion current flows out of the steel at the anode, the part that is corroding, through the Concrete and into another part of the steel where no corrosion is occurring, i.e., the cathode.
 This flow is referred to as a corrosion circuit.
-Steel is dissolved at the anode and eventually forms iron oxide at this location.
+Steel dissolves at the anode and eventually forms iron oxide there.

 The electrical connection between + and • can be disconnected from a battery.
-The circuit is then broken, resulting in the current being stopped, and thus the dissolution of the metal is halted.
+The circuit is then broken, stopping the current and halting the dissolution of the metal.

-For steel reinforcement in Concrete, the ionic flow running through the Concrete and the attachment between the steel cannot be disconnected, as the corrosion circuit is buried in the structure.
+For steel reinforcement in Concrete, the ionic flow through the Concrete and the attachment between the steel cannot be disrupted, as the corrosion circuit is embedded in the structure.

-Instead, it is possible by using an ‘artificial’ anode to add a new and higher current to the original corrosion circuit, which runs in the opposite direction of the corrosion current.
+Instead, it is possible to use an ‘artificial’ anode to add a new, higher current to the original corrosion circuit, which runs in the opposite direction to the corrosion current.

 This makes all the previous +poles (anodes) into current receivers.
 Thus, all the steel reinforcement is made into a negative pole, i.e., cathodic, hence the name ‘cathodic protection.’